 - 1 tablespoon lemon juice (from 1/2 lemon)

-For the Crisp Streusel Topping
+For the Apple Crisp Oat Topping

 - Add the diced, cold butter.
 Work the butter into the sugar-flour mixture with your fingers until the texture resembles coarse, damp sand.
 Refrigerate until ready to use.